The Hoffman Firm The Hoffman Firm

 In Florida, theft means knowingly gaining access, using, or attempting to obtain or use someone else’s property with the intent to deprive the individual of their property or misappropriate the property either temporarily or permanently.
 Common examples include stealing a person’s wallet or an item from a store, as well as having control over another person’s bank account but misusing the money to purchase something for yourself.

 There are two main types of theft: petit theft and grand theft.
 The penalties for theft offenses are based on the value of the stolen property, the type of property, and the facts and circumstances around the case.
-If you or a loved one were accused any of these crimes, schedule a free consultation with our seasoned Fort Lauderdale theft lawyer at The Hoffman Firm as soon as possible.
+If you or a loved one were accused of any of these crimes, schedule a free consultation with our seasoned Fort Lauderdale theft defense lawyer at The Hoffman Firm as soon as possible.

 The following is a breakdown of the penalties for petit theft and grand theft in Florida:

-Second-degree petit theft – Considered the least serious theft offense, a person commits second-degree petit theft if the property stolen is worth less than $100.
+• Second-degree petit theft – Considered the least serious theft offense, a person commits second-degree petit theft if the property stolen is worth less than $100.
 This offense is a second-degree misdemeanor, punishable by a maximum jail term of 60 days and a fine of up to $500.

-First-degree petit theft – A person commits this theft offense if the property stolen is worth between $100 and less than $750.
+• First-degree petit theft – A person commits this theft offense if the property stolen is worth between $100 and less than $750.
 First-degree petit theft is a first-degree misdemeanor, which carries a jail sentence of up to one year and a maximum fine of $1,000.

-Third-degree grand theft – A person commits this theft offense if the property stolen is worth between $750 and less than $20,000, the property stolen from someone’s home is worth between $100 and $750, or the property stolen is a will, firearm, vehicle, farm animal, or controlled substance.
+• Third-degree grand theft – A person commits this theft offense if the property stolen is worth between $750 and less than $20,000, the property stolen from someone’s home is worth between $100 and $750, or the property stolen is a will, firearm, vehicle, farm animal, or controlled substance.
 Third-degree grand theft is a third-degree felony, punishable by imprisonment for up to five years and a maximum fine of $5,000.

-Second-degree grand theft – A person commits this theft offense if the property stolen is worth between $20,000 and less than $100,000, the property stolen during a state of emergency or riot is worth between $5,000 and $20,000, or the stolen property is interstate or intrastate cargo valued at less than $50,000, or the property stolen is law enforcement or emergency medical equipment worth at least $300.
+• Second-degree grand theft – A person commits this theft offense if the property stolen is worth between $20,000 and less than $100,000, the property stolen during a state of emergency or riot is worth between $5,000 and $20,000, or the stolen property is interstate or intrastate cargo valued at less than $50,000, or the property stolen is law enforcement or emergency medical equipment worth at least $300.
 Second-degree grand theft is a second-degree felony, which carries a maximum prison term of 15 years and a fine of up to $15,000.

-First-degree grand theft – A person commits this theft offense if the property stolen is worth at least $100,000, the property is interstate or intrastate cargo valued at more than $50,000, the theft offense involved using a motor vehicle, or the theft offense caused over $1,000 worth of property damage.
+• First-degree grand theft – A person commits this theft offense if the property stolen is worth at least $100,000, the property is interstate or intrastate cargo valued at more than $50,000, the theft offense involved using a motor vehicle, or the theft offense caused over $1,000 worth of property damage.
 First-degree grand theft is a first-degree felony, punishable by imprisonment for up to 30 years and a maximum fine of $10,000.

 Keep in mind, there are enhanced penalties for repeat offenders and theft crimes committed against the elderly.
 Furthermore, theft offenses may also result in a civil lawsuit.
-If you were arrested for theft, do not hesitate to speak with a knowledgeable Fort Lauderdale theft attorney at our firm 954-737-3004.

 Common Defenses to Theft Crimes in Florida

+If you were accused of theft, our experienced Fort Lauderdale theft attorney can protect your rights and your freedom.
 Below are 5 commonly used defenses when it comes to accusations of theft:

 1. You did not steal on purpose – Theft is a specific-intent offense, which means you must intentionally or knowingly take another person’s property to be convicted.
 If the prosecution cannot prove specific intent, then your attorney may successfully argue that you didn’t mean to deprive someone else of their property.